bio-miga/MiGA-Docker/miga-cli-projects/classify-a-genome/using-a-reference-database.md

 ### Download a Reference Database

 To save time, this tutorial uses the smaller database **Phyla_Lite**.
-If you have not already installed it, see the instrucitons in the section **Add Reference Databases from the Command Line**.
+If you have not already installed it, see the instructions in the section **Add Reference Databases from the Command Line**.

 ### Add classification to an existing project

 To classify the reference genomes in a previously created project, use the edit command with the m flag to link the project to a reference database and then start the daemon.
 For example, to classify the reference genomes in the pseudo project, enter the commands below \(with MiGA running, of course!\).

 This exercise takes approximately 90 minutes to run interactively.
-The same execise is included under **Submitting MiGA Jobs** if you would rather run it that way.
+The same exercise is included under **Submitting MiGA Jobs** if you would rather run it that way.

 ```text
 cd $HOME/miga-data/pseudo